0xpantarhei/MEV-Shanghai/README.md

 ## Research House (Oct 10th - 17th) 🏠︎

-- The Research House aims to nature a space for protocol researchers, engineers, developers, and builders from mev ecosystem to have some deeper discussions and exchanges dedicated to advance potential collaborative research in the future.
+- The Research House aims to nature a space for protocol researchers, engineers, developers, and builders from mev ecosystem to have some deeper discussions and exchanges dedicated to advance potential collaborative research and developments in the future.
 - Location: Pudong, Shanghai
 - Recruitment: 15 - 20 people